tigellus/Markdown/2. Mechanical Ventilation/07. Arterial Blood Gasses/Arterial Blood Gasses.md

 [WRONG] Partially compensated metabolic Acidosis [WRONG] Uncompensated Metabolic alkalosis

 * This patient has a low a pH so immediately think "acidosis."
 The PaCO2 is high which reflects acidosis-- therefore, it can be determined that the cause of the low pH is respiratory.
-Also based on the clinical presentation we can imagine that due to crackles and wheezes and the yellow sputum we can imagine that this pt is not ventilating efficiently and therefore building up CO2 in the blood.
+Also based on the clinical presentation we can imagine that due to crackles and wheezes and the yellow sputum we can imagine that this patient is not ventilating efficiently and therefore building up CO2 in the blood.
 The HCO3- is elevated, reflecting alkalosis (the opposite direction of the problematic pH), thus this reflects partial compensation because the pH is still abnormal.
 The patient's low PaO2 is also cause for concern- representing hypoxemia.

 # ~Question 21
 A 10 year old male was rushed to the hospital due to vomiting and a decreased level of consciousness.
 The patient displays fast and deep respirations (Kussmaul breathing).
 The patient is lethargic and irritable in response to stimulation.
 He appears to be dehydrated—his eyes are sunken and mucous membranes are dry—and he has a two week history of polydipsia, polyuria, and weight loss.
 ABG results are: pH 7.1, PaO2 90 mm Hg, PaCO2 23 mm Hg, and HCO3 12 mmol/L.